lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-15-skybearnet-scripts-changelog-2024-10-15.md

 Before that upgrade, you had to use the `output: <filename.extension>` option in order to persist responses in your script run reports.

-With the new Hurl option `--report-json`, the platform now automatically persists every* single response body received while executing your script, uploads it to durable object storage, and makes it available to you for download later ([see changelog](https://about.skybear.net/docs/support/changelog/#2024-sep-21--all-response-bodies-automatically-persisted-and-available)).
+With the new Hurl option `--report-json`, the platform now automatically persists every\* single response body received while executing your script, uploads it to durable object storage, and makes it available to you for download later ([see changelog](https://about.skybear.net/docs/support/changelog/#2024-sep-21--all-response-bodies-automatically-persisted-and-available)).

 The `output` option continues to work, but you shouldn't need to use it.

 Debugging your scripts and APIs was never easier 🙃

-ps. * There is a limit on how much storage each script run can use at the moment, but I plan on extending this based on the active billing plan.
+\* There is a limit on how much storage each script run can use at the moment, but I plan on extending this based on the active billing plan.

 ## Docs